urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 The sample tracking sheet can be [found here with information on aliquoting sample locations](https://github.com/urol-e5/apulchra_metabolism/blob/main/data/baseline_sampling/baseline_sampling_checklist.csv).

+### *A. pulchra high frequency sampling dissections*

+Danielle finished processing the *A. pulchra* samples from the fifth high frequency sampling (20221007) for dissections.
+The fragments from this timepoint had many more distinct gonads.

 # 9 October 2022

 ### *E5 adult coral metabolism project*